simonsobs/sodetlib/docs/scripting_guide.rst

 2. (optional) Add command line arguments through argparse
 3. Parse args and get the SmurfControl Object
 4. Call the function
-5. Dump the updated to the device file in $OCS_CONFIG_DIR.
+5. Dump the updated to the device file.

 For the ``find_band`` script, this can be done as follows::